wangziyuan66/IL-AD/README.md

 ## Example

-Example for the DNA modification detection using IL-AD for the figure below.
+Example for the DNA curlcake oligo modification detection using IL-AD for the figure below.

+Reference sequence of DNA oligo can be find in reference/dna.fa

 **IL-STEP**: